 What I’m about to share draws on a story appearing in The Atlantic laying out how Facebook might be able to leverage harmless-seeming preventive care reminders to re-institute its more aggressive plans for our health data.

-The idea itself may have been a good one in theory.
-However, when the Cambridge Analytica scandal erupted in March of that year, putting Facebook at the center of a controversial data-gathering effort designed for political gain, concerns about Facebook data use exploded.
+However, when the Cambridge Analytica scandal erupted in March of that year, putting Facebook at the center of a controversial data-gathering effort designed for political gain, concerns about the social media giant’s data use exploded.
 In the process, Facebook closed the Building 8 group and pulled back its healthcare plans.

 Since then, notes writer Sidney Fussell, Facebook has dusted itself off and gotten back into the fray.
 This time, it’s making a more subtle play which, if Fussell is right, could allow Facebook to insinuate itself into consumer healthcare and possibly back into the healthcare data business at large.
 (By the way, not to be outdone, Amazon is also sneaking into the business of consumer health data, just in the UK rather than the US.)